 Each state has different requirements, so individuals are advised to check with their state’s Board of Accountancy.
 To maintain licensure as a CPA, the individual may also be required to complete continuing professional education depending on the state in which the CPA lives.

-The U.S. Bureau of Labor Statistics reports that accountants should experience a job growth of ten percent over the next 10 years.
+The U.S. Bureau of Labor Statistics reports that accountants should experience a job growth of six percent over the next 10 years.
 Certified public accountants and certified financial analysts have more training and can expect better career opportunities.
 Regardless of which career is chosen, both the CPA and CFA both see very good wages.